-As mentioned, Senegal parrots aren’t prolific screamers or screechers.
-They’re not completely quiet, though, as all birds make noise, even though they’re calm and peaceful.
+Senegal parrots aren’t prolific screamers or screechers.
+They’re not completely quiet, as all birds make noise, even though they’re calmer and more peaceful than others.

-You’ll often hear your Senegal parrot whistling, particularly if you make the sound frequently around your bird.
-When Senegal parrots whistle, they make a soft, pleasant sound that’s easy to listen to.
+You’ll often hear a Senegal parrot whistling, especially if you make the sound frequently around them.
+When they whistle, they make a soft, pleasant-to-hear sound.

-Whistling is similar to talking to parrots, and they learn to make the sound by listening to their owners, the TV, or the radio.
-It’s a sign they’re happy – parrots don’t whistle if they’re angry or sad.
+Whistling is like talking to parrots because they learn to make this sound through their environment.
+It’s a sign they’re happy because parrots don’t whistle when sad or annoyed.